sygnaltech/opti-webp/README.md

 - Supports various image formats, including PNG, JPEG, GIF, BMP, HEIC, TIFF, and TIF.
 - Optimized images are saved as WebP format, providing smaller file sizes.
 - Easy-to-use GUI for selecting the target directory and configuring the max dimension size.
+- Specify multiple files, or an entire directory to process
+- Name your WEBP's using Webflow asset-compliant names, for easier upload
+- Runs in interactive mode, or auto mode for batch-file use

 ## Usage